ammarAlaliS/Restaurant-Api/README.md

 3. Build the Docker image.
   docker build -t restaurant-api .

-4.Once the image is built, you can use Docker Compose to run the container. docker-compose up -d
+4. Once the image is built, you can use Docker Compose to run the container. docker-compose up -d

-5.Access the API endpoints using Swagger. localhost:8080/swagger-ui/index.html
+5. Access the API endpoints using Swagger. localhost:8080/swagger-ui/index.html

-Install
 No additional installation steps are required as the dependencies are managed by Gradle.
-Usage

 Run tests
 To run tests, execute the following command: